-MANA National will make arrangements with the Chapter to be issued the Charter making the Chapter official.
+MANA National will make arrangements with the Chapter to issue the Charter making the Chapter official.

 Note: You are not an official Chapter until you are granted approval by the MANA National Office.
 Once officially Chartered you will be able to start using the MANA logo.
-MANA National must approve all Chapter brochures.

-The estimated time of Chapter application completion is between 6-9 months, although many Chapters have successfully completed the process in less than half of that time.
+The estimated time of Chapter application completion is between 1-3 months, although many Chapters have successfully completed the process in less than half of that time.
 MANA encourages you to effectively manage your project so as to not prolong or exceed an unreasonable timeline.
 A national board member can assist you in organizing your Chapter.
 Please do not hesitate to contact us during any step of the process for guidance.
 We look forward to receiving your information soon.

-MANA Local Chapter Application Form
+MANA Campus Chapter Application Form

-Proposed Name (Must include MANA de):
+Proposed Name: MANA de (School Name)

-Proposed Juris ediction (Geographic Area):
+Jurisdiction (Geographic Area):

-Founders (Attach A Additional Pages, If Necessary):
+Founders (Attach Additional Pages, If Necessary):

 Name:

-Phone:
+Fax:

 Email:

-Phone:

-Email:

 Name:

-Phone:
+Phone: Fax:

 Email:

+Phone: Fax:

+Email:

 Signed and dated by organizing member:

-Signature Print Name
+Signature

 Dated

-MANA DE
+MANA DE BYLAWS

-BYLAWS